wolfgangfist/gema/README.md

 ### Model Loading Improvements

-The original project had issues loading the Llama-3.2-1B model on Windows because:
+The original project had issues loading the models because:

-1. The model is gated on HuggingFace and requires authentication
+1. The models are gated on HuggingFace and require authentication
-2. The Windows version had path compatibility issues
+2. The Windows version had compatibility issues
 3. The tokenizer wasn't configured to use local files

 Our solution: